bedrock-viz/bedrock-viz/README.md

 **DO NOT RUN THIS ON YOUR ORIGINAL MCPE DATA FILES; MAKE A BACKUP COPY OF YOUR DATA AND RUN THIS AGAINST THAT COPY ONLY!**

-This will produce a bunch of image files and "out1.html".
-Open "out1.html" in your browser.
+This will produce a bunch of image files and "index.html" in the directory `out1`.
+Open "index.html" in your browser.

 ## Web App